zachvalenta/jvns.ca/content/post/2017-10-05-reasons-kubernetes-is-cool.markdown

 now is to set up Kubernetes and make it work well.

-I'm not going to try to address the question of "should you use kubernetes for your production systems?" at all, that is a very complicated question.
+I'm not going to try to address the question of "should you use kubernetes for your production systems?" at all, that is a very complicated question. (not least because "in production" has totally different requirements depending on what you're doing)

 ### Kubernetes lets you run code in production without setting up new servers